Tag Archives: Joaquin Phoenix

 Lastly, I can’t deny that my colour loving self rather enjoyed the red suit, yellow vest, plus green shirt and hair look.
 Especially while Joker was on those famous stairs.

 You’ve probably already seen it.
-If not, do it for Phoenix’s performance and all else that’s good about it.
+But if not, do it for Phoenix’s performance and all else that’s good.

 G